keygen-sh/keygen-portal/SPEC.md

   'show all active licenses', or 'show all licenses expiring in 30 days.'
-- **Command-bar.** The current dashboard has no quick navigation, so adding a command bar to quickly jump to certain pages "View License xxx", or actions "Edit license xxx" would enable power-users to be more effective.
+- **Command-bar.** The current dashboard has no quick navigation, so adding a command bar to quickly jump to certain pages "View License xxx", or actions "Edit license xxx" or "New release", would enable power-users to be more effective.
+- **Language-specific onboarding.** The current dashboard does not walk the new user through integrating with their programming language of choice.
+Portal should do more to get the user to 'first API request' in their preferred programming language.

 ## Design

-First and foremost, the design will match [our current brand](https://keygen.sh).
+First-and-foremost, the design will match [our current brand](https://keygen.sh).
 We aim for a simple, functional design catering to technical and non-technical users.
 Inspiration comes from dashboards like Resend, Vercel, Neon, Oxide, PlanetScale, Heroku, DigitalOcean, and Stripe, with an emphasis on